hughesadam87/pyparty/README.rst

 About the Author
 ================

-I'm a PhD student at GWU.
-I work in biomolecule sensing and nanophotonics; you can check me out on researchgate_.
+I'm a PhD student at GWU (check me out on researchgate_).
+I work in biomolecule sensing and nanophotonics.
 Last summer, I interened at Enthought and really enjoy software design.
-Like any PhD student, my time is apportioned across many project.
-As such, my source code is messy at times, and a test suite hasn't been developed yet.
-I know this is cardinal sin uno, but developing the iPython notebooks alongside the code helped served as a basic test platform.
+Like any PhD student, my time is stretched across many projects.
+As such, the ``pyparty`` source code may is messy in places, and a test suite has yet to be developed yet.
+Developing the iPython notebook tutorials alongside the code helped served as a basic test platform.
-If anyone wants to assist in this effort, I'd be greatly indebted to you.

    .. _researchgate : https://www.researchgate.net/profile/Adam_Hughes2/?ev=hdr_xprf